 The most obvious answer to this problem that arises is to match motorist’s willingness to risk paying the fine to the point that marginal revenue received by the fine matches marginal cost for issuing the fine.
 The data required to ascertain this optimal price point would be difficult save for the emergence of big data.
-Through technological devices, local governments could theoretically determine the optimal fine price to achieve both goals of revenue maximisation and traffic flow, not only for the average but also for certain times of the day.
+Through the innovative implementation of certain technologies, local governments could theoretically determine the optimal fine to achieve both goals of revenue maximisation and optimal traffic flow, not only for the average but also for certain times of the day.